wshanks/Zutilo/docs/COMMANDS.md

 ### Item menu functions
-Each of the functions below can be called from the Zotero item menu (accessed by right-clicking in the items pane in the middle of Zotero where all of a collection's items are listed).
+Each of the functions below can be called from the Zotero item context menu (accessed by right-clicking in the items pane in the middle of Zotero where all of a collection's items are listed).
 In the Zutilo preferences (accessed from the same menu as Zotero's preferences), each of these functions can be set to show up in the Zotero item menu, in a Zutilo submenu of the Zotero item menu, or not to appear at all.

 * __Copy tags:__